Guide To The Best Fishing Spots For Catfish In Montana

 Unlike southern states, catfish are not in the vast majority of fishing waters here in Montana.
 You can still catch catfish in MT, you're simply limited to the number of options.
-The major lakes with healthy populations of channel catfish include Bighorn Lake, Fort Peck Lake and Nelson Lake.
+The major lakes with healthy populations of channel catfish include Ashley Lake, Fort Peck Lake, Nelson Reservoir and Tiber Reservoir.
 Some of the rivers, ponds and smaller lakes may also have catfish, but not in great numbers.

 Click the images and links above for species details.

 What's the best bait for catfish in Montana?

 Choose from the top 5 all-time catfish baits and try them on local waters.
 Appealing to the keen sense of smell and taste could turn a so-so day into a memorable event.

 The state record channel catfish was caught from Colstrip Surge Pond.

 There are many species of catfish and even more ways to catch them.
 Adults range in size from less than a pound to hundreds of pounds.
 Catfish are found in all types of water including ponds, streams, lakes and rivers throughout Montana.
 There are even species which spend a limited amount of time on dry land.
 Big giant catfish put up a very noble fight once hooked.